marijnh/Eloquent-JavaScript/05_higher_order.md

 Unicode standard, making it by far the biggest writing system in the data set.
 Han is a script (sometimes) used for Chinese, Japanese, and Korean text.
-Those languages share a lot of characters, though they tend to write them somewhat differently.
-The (US based) Unicode consortium decided to treat them as a single writing system in order to save character codes.
+Those languages share a lot of characters, though they tend to write them differently.
+The (US based) Unicode Consortium decided to treat them as a single writing system in order to save character codes.
 This is called "Han unification" and still makes some people very angry.

 ## Composability